 Why can I not use these suggestions outside of Italy?

-You should be aware of scams which are more than common in large cities and especially in Rome.
+You should be aware of typical restaurant scams in Italy which are more than common in large cities and especially in Rome.
 Learn how to avoid scams and be prepared.

 Please let me know of your dining experiences in Italy.
 Have you fallen into any traps or have you managed to pick a gem each time?